sironite/terraform-azurerm-private_dns_zone/examples/PrivateDNS/README.md

-# Terraform module | AzureRM - Invullen
+# Terraform module | AzureRM - Private DNS zones

-This Terraform module is designed to create a Invullen for Azure.
+This Terraform module is designed to create a Private DNS zones for Azure.

 ## Pre-requisites